-So juicy, tender, and easy to make, this delicious Chicken Meatballs with Sweet and Sour Sauce makes a terrific weeknight meal for the whole family.
+So juicy, tender, and easy to make, these delicious Chicken Meatballs with Sweet and Sour Sauce make a terrific weeknight meal for the whole family.
 Would you also serve these as an appetizer at a party?
 I say you should!

 Cooking this chicken meatball recipe always brings back fond images of my mom in the kitchen.
 It really brings me joy to make it now for my children to pass on this tradition.

 Why You’ll Love This Recipe